oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 TBD: conventional crypt, hardware security, hsm, mobile secure area, compliance with FIPS

-# Verifiable Credentials based on SD-JWT

-This section defines encoding, validation and processing rules for SD-JWT VCs.

-## Media Type

-SD-JWT VCs compliant with this specification MUST use the media type `application/vc+sd-jwt` as defined in (#application-vc-sd-jwt).

-## Data Format
+# Common Data Format

-SD-JWT VCs MUST be encoded using the SD-JWT Combined Format for Issuance as defined in Section 5.3. of [@!I-D.ietf-oauth-selective-disclosure-jwt].
+JWT VCs and SD-JWT VCs MUST follow the common rules defined in this section.

-SD-JWT VCs MUST contain all Disclosures corresponding to their SD-JWT component except for Decoy Digests as per Section 5.1.1.3. of [@!I-D.ietf-oauth-selective-disclosure-jwt].

-### Header Parameters
+## Header Parameters

-This section defines JWT header parameters for the SD-JWT component of the SD-JWT VC.
+This section defines JWT header parameters for the JWT VC and the SD-JWT component of the SD-JWT VC.

-The `typ` header parameter of the SD-JWT MUST be present.
-The `typ` value MUST use `vc+sd-jwt`.
-This indicates that the payload of the SD-JWT contains plain JSON and follows the rules as defined in this specification.
-It further indicates that the SD-JWT is a SD-JWT component of a SD-JWT VC.
+The `typ` header parameter MUST be present.
+The `typ` value MUST use the values defined in (#media-type-jwt-vc) or (#media-type-sd-jwt-vc).
+This indicates that the payload of the JWT or SD-JWT contains plain JSON and follows the rules as defined in this specification.

-The following is a non-normative example of a decoded SD-JWT header:
+The following is a non-normative example of a decoded SD-JWT VC header:

 ```
 {